 About

 I’m a novelist, short story writer, and MFA student in the Creative Writing program at The New School in New York City.
 In the past, I’ve studied history, comparative literature & society, and English & American literature at Columbia University and New York University.
-I write mainly in the genre of literary historical fiction, drawn to stories exploring themes of power, oppression, resistance, and social change from a socialist perspective.
+I write mainly in the genres of literary historical fiction and science fiction, drawn to stories exploring themes of power, oppression, resistance, and social change from a socialist perspective.

 Novels

-The American Inferno series follows two families in a Virginia town torn apart by slavery, war, and its aftermath.
+The American Inferno series follows two families in a Virginia town from the 1840s to the Civil War and Reconstruction.

 “A fragile, worthless kind of love it had been—a love that could be so easily traded for two thousand one hundred dollars.”

 All her life, Lucille has dreamed of freedom.
 When she overhears that her father and enslaver, Joseph Wright, will soon be compelled to sell her to pay his debts, she must risk everything to escape, or be condemned to an even more violent enslavement.
-Joseph, facing the collapse of his self-justifications, must choose whether to acknowledge Lucille’s humanity or preserve the social order on which he’s built his life.
+Joseph, facing the collapse of his self-justifications, must choose whether to free Lucille or preserve the social order on which he’s built his life.

 As yellow fever ravages their Virginia town, Lucille and Joseph’s fates become interwoven through a chain of credit, sales, and promises with the lives of other inhabitants: a ruthless, profit-seeking planter; and a preacher whose secret abolitionist faith may cost him his life.

-In a system that commodifies human life, they all must decide what they are willing to sacrifice—for love, for power, for justice, and for the chance to be free.
+In a system that commodifies human life, they all must decide what they are willing to sacrifice—for love, for power, for what they believe is right, and for the chance to be free.

 Interested in my work?